C# Tuple: How to work with a Tuple in C#?

 Q: What is the maximum size of a tuple in C#?

 Tuples have a limit to hold a maximum of 8 elements.
-If you want to create a Tuple with more than eight elements, you have to create nested Tuples.
+If you want to create a Tuple with more than eight elements, you must create nested Tuples.

 Q: Is it better to use a tuple or a dictionary?